robarnoldio/robarnold.me/_posts/2020-01-31-list-of-fountain-pens.md

 13. Lamy AL-Star (graphite) 1.5 nib
 14. Lamy LX (marron, 2019 limited edition) M nib new in packaging

  I really like Kaweco pens.
 Changing the nibs is part of the joy.
 None of my sports have the clip accessory.
-I found hte anodizing on the black AL sports to be not very rugged, so I quit carrying them very rapidly and went back to brass, which is a tank.
+I found the anodizing on the black AL sports to be not very rugged, so I quit carrying them very rapidly and went back to brass, which is a tank.

 15. Kaweco Brass Sport black F nib (my everyday carry pen)
 16. Kaweco AL Sport (night limited edition) black EF nib